Skip to Main Content

 Safety Officers

-Film production safety in Peru is governed by Peruvian occupational safety law (Ley 29783), with enforcement through SUNAFIL (Superintendencia Nacional de Fiscalización Laboral).
-Productions face location-specific hazards including extreme altitude at Cusco and Machu Picchu, tropical Amazon conditions, seismic risk, and remote location logistics.
-A qualified safety officer ensures compliance with local law while managing the specific risks of stunts, pyrotechnics, water work, and the environmental challenges unique to filming in Peru.
+Film production safety in Peru runs under Peruvian occupational safety law (Ley 29783).
+SUNAFIL (Superintendencia Nacional de Fiscalización Laboral) enforces it.
+Productions face hazards that shift by location.
+These range from extreme altitude at Cusco and Machu Picchu to tropical Amazon heat, seismic risk, and remote-site logistics.
+A qualified safety officer keeps you compliant with local law.
+The same officer also manages the risks of stunts, pyrotechnics, water work, and the site-level challenges unique to filming in Peru.

-Through NeedAFixer, we connect you with safety officers who hold recognised Peruvian safety certifications and understand the specific demands of film production.
-Our network includes professionals experienced with action sequences at local production facilities and studios and the safety challenges of the diverse filming environments that Peru offers to international productions.
+Through NeedAFixer, we connect you with safety officers who hold recognised Peruvian safety certifications.
+They know the exact demands of film production.
+Our network includes professionals skilled with action sequences at local production facilities and studios.
+They also grasp the safety challenges of the varied filming settings that Peru offers to global shoots.

 ACT 01